clund12/MDPH612-project/README.md

 - Obtain breathing trace (maybe surface trace) data and convert this to instantaneous velocities
 - Interface with a DRV-8825 stepper driver and a NEMA 17 stepper motor
 - Convert these velocities into the rotation speed of the motor needed to induce the desired linear motion
+- Update global variable with each iteration to track platform position
 - Get the track 3D printed, assemble with the stepper motor
 - Extend to 2D if there is time